approov/shipfast-api-protection/README.md

 ### Stage 3

-In the third stage, we will extend what we did in Stage 2 but instead of using a static secret we will us a dynamic secret, that is, a secret which is computed at app runtime and therefore is not known until the app is actually running, so cannot easily be extracted statically.
+In the third stage, we will extend what we did in Stage 2 but instead of using a static secret we will use a dynamic secret, that is, a secret which is computed at app runtime and therefore is not known until the app is actually running, so cannot easily be extracted statically by looking at the app package on disk.

 We will then show how an obfuscated and digitally-signed app can be repackaged to support debugging, then debug the app by introducing a breakpoint at the